mdn/content/files/en-us/mozilla/add-ons/webextensions/api/declarativenetrequest/index.md

    3. "block" cancels the request.
    4. "upgradeScheme" upgrades the scheme of the request.
    5. "redirect" redirects the request.
-   6. "modifyHeaders" rewrites request and/or response headers.
+   6. "modifyHeaders" rewrites request or response headers or both.

-> **Note:** When there are multiple matching rules with the same rule priority and rule action type, a problem occurs when the matched action support additional properties.
-These can result in different outcomes that cannot be combined.
+> **Note:** When matching rules have the same rule priority and rule action type, a problem occurs when the matched action support additional properties.
+These properties can result in outcomes that cannot be combined.
 For example:
 >
 > - The "block" action does not support additional properties, so there is no problem: all matching "block" actions would result in the same outcome.
 > - The "redirect" action redirects a request to one destination.
 When multiple "redirect" actions match, all but one "redirect" action is ignored.
-Note that it is still possible to redirect repeatedly, but only if the new request associated with the redirect is matched again by a rule condition.
+It is still possible to redirect repeatedly when the redirected request matches another rule condition.
 > - Multiple "modifyHeaders" action are allowed, until they touch the same header as explained at {{WebExtAPIRef("declarativeNetRequest.ModifyHeaderInfo")}}.
 The evaluation order of "modifyHeaders" is therefore important.
 >
-> To control the order of applying actions, assign distinct `priority` values to rules whose order of precedence is important.
+> To control the order in which actions are applied, assign distinct `priority` values to rules whose order of precedence is important.

 > **Note:** After rule priority and rule action, Firefox considers the ruleset the rule belongs to, in this order of precedence: session > dynamic > session rulesets.
-> This cannot be relied upon across browsers yet, see [WECG issue 280](https://github.com/w3c/webextensions/issues/280).
+> This cannot be relied upon across browsers, see [WECG issue 280](https://github.com/w3c/webextensions/issues/280).

 If only one extension provides a rule for the request, that rule is applied.
 However, where more than one extension has a matching rule, the browser chooses the one to apply in this order of precedence: